ije/mono-jsx-dom/README.md

 ## Using `this` in Components

-mono-jsx-dom binds a scoped signals object to `this` of your component functions.
+mono-jsx-dom binds a scoped signals object to `this` in your component functions.
 This allows you to access signals, context, and request information directly in your components.

 The `this` object has the following built-in properties: